pantheon-systems/documentation/source/content/guides/wordpress-developer/08-wordpress-solr.md

 ### Re-Indexing

 New, deleted, and modified posts and pages are automatically added to the Solr index.
-However, if you modify the indexing options within **Solr Power**, you must manually re-index the site on the **Actions** tab.
+However, you must re-index the site if you modify the indexing options within **Solr Power**.

+Navigate to the **Actions** tab an manually re-index the site.

 ### Enable Solr for AJAX and WordPress Dashboard